alenych/CSC120-A7/reflection.md

 - Which methods did you decide to `overload`, and why?

 1. Library:
-    - 1. Overloaded addTitle Method:
+    - 1. Overloaded checkOut method that allows two books to be checked out at once

-Purpose: Adds a book along with its initial availability status.
-This allows for direct control over a book's availability when it is first added, useful in scenarios where some books might be added already checked out or reserved.

-    - 2. Overloaded printCollection Method:
+    - 2. Overloaded returnBook method that allows two books to be returned at once

-Purpose: Allows printing either the entire collection or only those books that are currently available or checked out, providing more tailored output useful for both staff and patrons.

 2. Cafe:

-    - Overloaded Constructor:

-Purpose: Assume some default values for coffee ounces, sugar packets, creams, and cups but allow specifying the building details.
-This is useful when the internal setup is standard but the building details vary.
+    - Overloaded coffee sale method that only offers black coffees, takes in coffee amount and cups only

-    - Overloaded sellCoffee:
+    - Overloaded restock that only restocks coffee and cups

-Purpose: This method assumes no sugar or creams are needed, simplifying orders when customers want plain coffee.
-Provided a boolean switch for size, simplifying the interface for users who want either a standard or large cup without specifying exact ounces.

 3. House:
-    - 1. Overloaded Constructor:
+    - 1. Overloaded moveIn method that states the floor a resident moves to

-Purpose: Allows creation of a House with a predefined list of residents.
-This is useful when initializing a house that isn't empty, simulating a real-world scenario where a house may already be occupied.

-    - 2. Overloaded moveIn Method:
+    - 2. Overloaded moveOut method that states the floor a resident moves to

-Purpose: Allows moving in multiple residents at once.
-This enhances usability by enabling batch operations, which is efficient when initializing or updating the house's state with multiple residents.